Probabilistic models, compressible interactions, and neural coding: Introduction

-The last decade has seen enormous growth in our ability to monitor, simultaneously, the functional activity of many degrees of freedom in living systems.
-Examples range from the expression levels of many genes in a single cell \cite{lubeck+cai_12,klein+al_15,macossko+al_15,chen+al_15} to the electrical activity of many neurons in the brain \cite{segev+al_04,dombeck+al_10,marre+al_12,ahrens+al_13,jun+al_17,chung+al_19} and the movements of all the individual organisms in a flock or swarm \cite{cavagna+giardina_14}.
+The problem of inferring large probabilistic models has been made more urgent by enormous growth in our ability to monitor, simultaneously, the functional activity of many degrees of freedom in living systems.
+Examples range from the expression levels of many genes in a single cell \cite{lubeck+cai_12,klein+al_15,macossko+al_15,chen+al_15} to the electrical activity of many neurons in the brain \cite{segev+al_04,dombeck+al_10,marre+al_12,ahrens+al_13,jun+al_17,chung+al_19,demas+al_21} and the movements of all the individual organisms in a flock or swarm \cite{cavagna+giardina_14}; we emphasize that these are illustrative rather than exhaustive.
 In order to understand these experiments we need a theoretical framework that tames the combinatorial explosion of potential complexity.
-In physics we are accustomed to using very simple models to describe systems with many degrees of freedom, but it is not clear why or how this success can be transferred to the more complex biological context.